sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities.md

 ### Custom commands <span class="badge badge-experimental">Experimental</span>

-**Custom commands** let you to save your own quick actions and prompts for Cody based on your common workflows.
-They are defined in JSON format and let you call CLI tools, write custom prompts, and select context to be sent to Cody.
+**Custom commands** let you save your quick actions and prompts for Cody based on your common workflows.
+They are defined in JSON format and allow you to call CLI tools, write custom prompts, and select context to be sent to Cody.
 This provides a flexible way to tailor Cody to your needs.

-You can invoke custom comamnds with the same hotkey as predefined commands.
-Alternatively, you can right-click on selected code, open the Cody context menu and select the `Custom Commands (Experimental)` option.
+You can invoke custom commands with the same hotkey as predefined commands.
+Alternatively, you can right-click the selected code, open the Cody context menu, and select the `Custom Commands (Experimental)` option.

 ![Cody Custom Commands in VS Code](https://storage.googleapis.com/sourcegraph-assets/Docs/create-custom-commands.png)

 ### Defining commands in the `cody.json` file

 You can define custom commands for Cody in the `cody.json` file.
-To make commands only available for a specific project, create the `cody.json` file in the `.vscode` directory of that project.
-These workspace-specific custom commands will be available to you when you work on that project.
+To make commands only available for a specific project, create the `cody.json` file in that project's `.vscode` directory.
+When you work on that project, these workspace-specific custom commands will be available.

-To make custom commands globally available across multiple projects, create a new `cody.json` file in the `.vscode` folder of your home directory.
-These global custom commands will be available for you in Cody in any workspace.
+To make custom commands globally available across multiple projects, create a new `cody.json` file in your home directory's `.vscode` folder.
+These global custom commands will be available in Cody in any workspace.

 ## Language support

-Cody uses LLMs trained on broad code, and we've found it to effectively support all common programming languages.
-However, the quality of autocompletions and other features may vary based on how well the underlying LLM model was trained on a given language.
+Cody uses LLMs trained on broad code, and we've found it to support all common programming languages effectively.
+However, the quality of autocompletion and other features may vary based on how well the underlying LLM model was trained in a given language.

-We've found Cody to work especially well with Python, Go, JavaScript, and TypeScript code.